 Ecommerce optimization is the process of improving your website to increase leads and sales for your business.
 You can optimize multiple parts of your site, from your product listings to your navigation, to help deliver a better user experience for your customers.

-How to optimize your ecommerce store: 7 tips for ecommerce optimization
+How to optimize your ecommerce store in 7 steps

 1. Create a clear and easy-to-use navigation